10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 * [Using NVDA](http://webaim.org/articles/nvda/)
 * [Using JAWS](http://webaim.org/articles/jaws/)

-We're also a fan of a few browser tools that lend us a hand when it comes to testing areas like color contrast, heading heirarchy, and ARIA application.
+We're also a fan of a few browser tools that lend us a hand when it comes to testing areas like color contrast, heading hierarchy, and ARIA application.

 * [Headings Map for Chrome](https://chrome.google.com/webstore/detail/headingsmap/flbjommegcjonpdmenkdiocclhjacmbi?hl=es) or [Headings Map for Firefox](https://addons.mozilla.org/en-us/firefox/addon/headingsmap/) - A browser extension that allows you to see the heading structure of a webpage.
 * [The Visual ARIA Bookmarklet](http://whatsock.com/training/matrices/visual-aria.htm) - A bookmarklet that can be run on a webpage and color codes ARIA roles.